mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

 ### Solution #2: Typed Unstructured Task

-Adding explicit return/error types to the `Task` will make it impossible to accidentially ignore thrown errors.
+Adding explicit return/error types to the `Task` will make it impossible to accidentally ignore thrown errors.

 ```swift
 // Hazard 1: Ordering